hmatejx/vstr/README.md

 ## Compatibility Note

-Some OEM documentation and chip markings use the **F** prefix or suffix (e.g. F6555x, F6555xF).
+Some OEM documentation and chip markings use the **F** prefix or suffix (e.g. CT F6555x).
-These are equivalent to CT6555x.
-The "F" was a vendor/marketing notation added sometime after the iinitial introduction of these chips denoting flat panel support.
+These are equivalent to CT 6555x.
+The "F" was a vendor/marketing notation added sometime after the initial introduction of these chips denoting flat panel support.